symeapp/syme/README.md

 - user B generating an ephemeral keypair; sending his ephemeral public key to user A; and sending his long-term public keys, encrypted with the ephemeral secret key, to user A;

-- user A decrypting user B’s long-term public keys, broadcasting them to existing group members, and transferring the keylist and the session key history to user B*;
+- user A decrypting user B’s long-term public keys, broadcasting them to existing group members, and transferring the keylist and the session key history to user B†;

 - user B receiving the keylist and the session key history from A;

 - existing group members receiving B’s long-term keypairs and updating their keyfiles.

-* In order to grant user B access to messages that were sent prior to his arrival, session keys are transferred during the third step of the keylist transfer process.
+† In order to grant user B access to messages that were sent prior to his arrival, session keys are transferred during the third step of the keylist transfer process.
 User A downloads a copy of all existing session keys, decrypts and verifies them, signs them with her own private signature key, and re-encrypts them with B’s public key.

 #### 4.5 – Message Exchange